 - Victims of Domestic Violence – National Housing Law Project Resource Page

-- HUD FHEO’s Limited English Proficiency Page with a variety of materials and resources, including Multi-Family Housing Forms and other documents translated in a number of languages
+- HUD FHEO’s Limited English Proficiency Page with a variety of materials and resources, including Multi-Family Housing Forms and other documents translated into a number of languages

 Recommended Book – Long Term Study Documenting Benefits of Affordable Housing in Areas of Opportunity